BEAST2-Dev/hmc/_pages/hmc/MarkovChainedPopSizes/initialMean.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Markov Chained Pop Sizes initial Mean
+title: BEAST 2 Help Me Choose Markov chained pop sizes -- initial mean
 tags: []
 ---

-## Markov Chained Pop Sizes initial Mean
+## Markov chained pop sizes -- initial mean

-the mean of the prior distribution on the first element.
+The mean of the prior distribution on the first element.
 This is an alternative boundary condition to Jeffrey's on the first value.
+Recommended to be specified if `jeffreys` is set to false.